Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Churchill recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The average construction cost value for new dwellings is $440,000.
-In FY-26, $7.1 million in commercial approvals have been registered.
-Compared to Rest of Vic., Churchill has seen slightly more development, with 26.0% above the regional average per person over the past five years.
+The average construction cost value of new dwellings is $440,000, indicating that developers are targeting the premium market segment with higher-end properties.
+This financial year has seen $5.2 million in commercial approvals registered, reflecting Churchill's primarily residential nature.
+Compared to the rest of Victoria, Churchill has slightly more development activity, at 37.0% above the regional average per person over the past five years.

 Frequently Asked Questions - Development